 On Saturday mornings the Creative Writing department gathers to hear students to share work created during the prior week.
 Faculty members describe the writing exercises, their purposes, and the problems and discoveries made by the writers.

 Every week students will work together on group projects.
 These might include creating a play, writing group poems, or working together to tell stories from their lives.
 This is a chance for writers to get out of their heads and learn that writing isn’t only about what happens on the page.

-Creative Writing students gain experience planning, editing, laying out, and publishing a collection of original work.
-The annual Literary Anthology is distributed on the final day of the session.
+Creative Writing students have the opportunity to contribute work for the CSSSA Creative Writing Anthology.
 Our anthologies live on as a demonstration of the exceptional work produced by CSSSSA Creative Writing students each summer.

-Every week students will have the opportunity to sign up for office hours with the Creative Writing faculty.
+Every week during Writer's Desk students will have the opportunity to drop in for office hours with the Creative Writing faculty.
 This can be a time to go over student work, discuss future projects, and find strategies to deal with the CSSSA workload.